 Sakura had the time of her life.
 She could tell that Syaoran and Kaho were worried, though.
 Probably because the year was coming to a close and these strange cards had never reappeared.
 Not only them, either.
 Keroberos, who had surreptitiously sneaked in to dinner, was worried too.
 Even the plethora of tasty treats wasn't enough to distract the perpetually hungry guardian beast.

-Just one day after the feast life in Hogwarts had once again returned to normal yet again.
+Just one day after the feast, life in Hogwarts had once again returned to normal yet again.
 Normal normal, this time.
-All of the petrified students and ghost had been restored, and the fear of the Heir of Slytherin had evaporated faster than a nightmare against the morning sunlight.
+All of the petrified students, ghost, and cat had been restored, and the fear of the Heir of Slytherin had evaporated faster than a nightmare against the morning sunlight.

 This new-found apathy meant that interactions between teacher and students were at an all-time low.
-Even detentions were down despite student behavior being a bit more exuberant since the announcement that the Heir of Slytherin had been dealt with.
-About the only person regularly giving detentions now was Professor Snape.
+Even detentions were down, despite student behavior being a bit more exuberant since the announcement that the Heir of Slytherin had been dealt with.
+About the only person regularly giving detentions was Professor Snape.